 Provides an in-depth study of the respiratory and cardiovascular system.
 In the lab, students will learn advanced airway skills, perfect ventilation techniques, and perform basic cardiac rhythm interpretation.
 An introduction to the pathophysiology and management of cardiovascular and respiratory disorders will be provided.
 This course serves as a core course for the EMT-Intermediate (AEMT) licensure.
-(30 lec hours, 30 lab hours) Pre or Corequisite: EMS 201
+This course serves as a core course for licensure as an Advanced EMT (AEMT) (30 lec hours, 30 lab hours) Pre or Corequisite: EMS 201